The Magnus Archives: Season 3

 Season 3 of The Magnus Archives ran from 23 November 2017, to 27 September 2018.
+It covers episodes 'MAG 81 - A Guest for Mr. Spider' through 'MAG 120 - Eye Contact.'

 While being harbored by his ex-girlfriend Georgie Barker, Sims records the story of his first encounter with the paranormal, which he now recognizes as a manifestation of an entity called the Web.
 Bouchard anonymously mails statements to Sims which hint towards the Unknowing, a ritual that will allow an entity called the Stranger to fully manifest.
 Following leads from the statements, Sims meets with Jude Perry and Michael Crew, two individuals who serve entities called the Desolation and the Vast, respectively, who both maim him in turn after he unintentionally compels them to give their own statements.
 Sims is apprehended by Daisy Tonner, a former police officer and servant of the Hunt who has been blackmailed by Bouchard.
 Tonner's partner, Basira Hussain, convinces her to use Sims' budding abilities to compel Bouchard to confess his crimes, but Bouchard proves immune to Sims' abilities and instead commissions him to stop the Unknowing.
 Soon thereafter, Sims is abducted by Nikola Orsinov, a living mannequin who leads the Stranger's forces and intends to use Sims' skin in the Unknowing.
 The Distortion returns to intervene by killing Sims after giving him a statement about how Robinson stopped its own ritual to summon the Spiral, however Sims is spared after the Distortion suddenly rejects its "Michael" persona and takes the form of Helen Richardson, one of its previous victims, who helps Sims escape instead.
 Sims retraces Robinson's steps, traveling around the world and discovering that he is developing the ability to spontaneously gain knowledge and that he now becomes weaker if he does not read statements regularly.
 Eventually, Sims encounters Gerard Keay, a man who died of a brain tumor while assisting Robinson and is now undead.
 Keay explains that the entities, rather than feeding on fear, are literally fear, and must cause supernatural phenomena to sustain themselves.
 Keay directs Sims to a supply of C-4 that Gertrude had intended to use to stop the Unknowing.
 Sims arranges for himself, Stoker, Hussain and Tonner to blow up the Unknowing while Blackwood and King, who had been hired on as Sasha's replacement, steal compromising material from Bouchard's office to get him arrested.
-Stoker and Tonner are killed in the explosion while Sims is sent into a coma.
+Stoker is killed in the explosion and Tonner is trapped in a supernatural coffin while Sims is sent into a coma.
 Shortly before his arrest, Bouchard brings in Peter Lukas, a servant of the Lonely, to act as interim head of the Magnus Institute.

 Season 4

 Season 4 of The Magnus Archives ran from 10 January 2019, to 31 October 2019.
+It covers episodes 'MAG 121 - Far Away' through 'MAG 160 - The Eye Opens.'